dennisz01/ISDM/ISDM Report.md

 RM who is busy and is in a call with another customer needs not to be disturbed by another call because they’re unavailable

+## Assumptions
+Several assumptions have been made in this project:
+* There are improvements *needed* to be made to the call management center
+* There is an inherent *need* for the customer to utilise the call center services (i.e. they want to book holidays, make complaints)
+* All stakeholders wholeheartedly agree to the project objectives and solution
+* There are existing or new relationship managers
+* The social and economic environment of stakeholders (e.g. customer's economic background)

 # Ideation